 Q7: Can you give feedback to an unranked firm or a ranked firm that is not happy with its ranking?

-A: Yes, but this is subject to availability.
-Please also note that we research thousands of practitioners and firms and due to limited time/resources we’re unable to provide specific feedback to all of them.
+A: Yes, but this is subject to availability and only after all our rankings for the year have been published.
+Please also note that we research thousands of practitioners and firms and due to limited time/resources we are unable to provide specific feedback to all of them.

 Please send an email to email@example.com including detailed reasons why you think your firm's ranking is unreasonable or why your firm should be ranked.